Spondylolysis is a common cause of lower back pain and occurs when there is a crack or stress fracture in one of the vertebrae in the spinal column.

 - Pain that worsens with activity and improves with rest

-To determine whether you have spondylolysis your physician will ask you for a complete medical history and conduct a physical examination.
-An X-ray can confirm the diagnosis, sometimes a CT scan or MRI is necessary to rule out other issues.
+To determine diagnose your back pain, your physician will ask you for a complete medical history and conduct a physical examination.
+An X-ray, CT scan or MRI is necessary to rule out other issues.

 - Nonsteroidal anti-inflammatory drugs such as ibuprofen to reduce swelling and pain